sushant1203/ibm-skillsbuild-gamified-app/README.md

 ```

 ### 2. Setting Up MySQL
-1.Open MySQL and log in as the root user.
+1. Open MySQL and log in as the root user.
-2.Create a new database schema named skillsyncdb by running the following command in MySQL: CREATE DATABASE skillsyncdb;
+2. Create a new database schema named skillsyncdb by running the following command in MySQL: CREATE DATABASE skillsyncdb;
-3.Go to Administration > Users and Privileges in MySQL Workbench.
+3. Go to Administration > Users and Privileges in MySQL Workbench.
-4.Create a new user with the following credentials: Username: skillsync Password: 123456789
+4. Create a new user with the following credentials: Username: skillsync Password: 123456789
-5.Assign the Administration role and grant all privileges to this user.
+5. Assign the Administration role and grant all privileges to this user.
-6.Ensure MySQL service is running before starting the application.
+6. Ensure MySQL service is running before starting the application.

-Setting Up in IntelliJ
+### 3. Setting Up IntelliJ
-1.open IntelliJ and navigate to Database.
+1. Open IntelliJ and navigate to Database.
-2.Click the Add Database button.
+2. Click the Add Database button.
-3.Select MySQL as the database type.
+3. Select MySQL as the database type.
-4.Enter the following credentials:
+4. Enter the following credentials:
 -User: skillsync
 -Password: 123456789
 -Database Name: skillsyncdb
-5.Click Test Connection to verify the setup.
+5. Click Test Connection to verify the setup.
-6.Once successful, click Apply to save the configuration.
+6. Once successful, click Apply to save the configuration.

-### 3. Run the application once you are ready to
+### 4. Run the application once you are ready to

 ## 📄 License